GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-corporate/README.md

 }
 ```

-How to set this information is explained below.
+How to set this kind of information is explained in the next section.

 ## Spinning up the architecture